CesiumGS/3d-tiles/Q-and-A.md

 #### What compressed texture formats does 3D Tiles use?

-3D Tiles will support the same texture compression that glTF [will support](https://github.com/KhronosGroup/glTF/issues/59).
-In addition, we need to consider how well GPU formats compress compared to, for example, jpeg.
-Some desktop game engines stream jpeg, then decompress and recompress to a GPU format in a thread.
-The CPU overhead for this approach may be too high for JavaScript and Web Workers.
+3D Tiles reference glTF tile content ([`3DTILES_content_gltf`](./extensions/3DTILES_content_gltf)), and the glTF format officially supports PNG, JPEG, and KTX2 / Basis Universal compressed textures ([KHR_texture_basisu](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_texture_basisu)).
+Additional texture compression methods may be added to glTF in the future, as [glTF extensions](https://github.com/KhronosGroup/glTF/tree/main/extensions).
+Texture compression is generally applied offline, as it is often prohibitively expensive to do in JavaScript and Web Workers.